-In May 1845 he left home and began to build his cabin on Walden Pond, where he wrote a book in his brother's memory, A Week on the Concord and Merrimack Rivers.
-To pay for its publishing, he made a thousand dollars' worth of the Thoreau pencil to sell in New York.
+In May 1845 he left home and began to build his cabin on Walden Pond.
+There he wrote a book in his brother’s memory, A Week on the Concord and Merrimack Rivers.
+To pay for its publishing, he made a thousand dollars’ worth of the Thoreau pencil to sell in New York.
 He ran up against too much competition and only made $100.

 The Thoreaus could make a lot of money selling their high-quality graphite, so they made fewer pencils and only as a front.
 They completely gave up making pencils in 1853, and advertised ‘Plumbago, Expressly Made for Electrotyping.’
 When his father died in 1859, Henry took over the business.
 In August of that year he paid to have Walden published.

 Walden didn’t sell well, and Thoreau didn’t live long after that.
-He died on May 6, 1862 of tuberculosis, though the fine particles of sawdust and plumbago he inhaled at the pencil factory probably contributed to his early death.
+He died on May 6, 1862 of tuberculosis.
+The fine particles of sawdust and plumbago he inhaled at the pencil factory probably contributed to his early death.

 With thanks to The Pencil: A History of Design and Circumstance, by Henry Petroski.
 If you enjoyed this story, you may want to read about the predecessor to Thoreau’s Walden cabin, the Wheeler-Thoreau Shanty, here.

 Read more about Thoreau in Laura Dassow Walls’ Henry David Thoreau: A Life.
 You can help independent bookstores and The New England Historical Society by buying it here.
 Image of Thoreau pencils By victorgrigas – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=40800940.
 This story was updated in 2021.